BabylonJS/Babylon.js/readme.md

 Babylon.js
 ==========

+Getting started?
+Play directly with the Babylon.js API with our playground: [playground](http://www.babylonjs.com/playground).
+It contains also lot of simple samples to learn how to use it.

 Official web site: [www.babylonjs.com](http://www.babylonjs.com/)

 Official [forum](http://www.html5gamedevs.com/forum/16-babylonjs/) on www.html5gamedevs.com

 Online [sandbox](http://www.babylonjs.com/sandbox) where you can test your .babylon scenes with a simple drag'n'drop

-Online [playground](http://www.babylonjs.com/playground) where you can interactively learn how to use babylon.js

 Online [shader creation tool](http://www.babylonjs.com/cyos/) where you can learn how to create GLSL shaders